My name is Jaquetta, I am here to listen and support you through whatever it is that has brought you here.

 At the core of my practice are the philosophical approaches to counselling of Person-Centred therapy, Existentialism and Gestalt.
-This means that I use an integrated approach to best match your individual needs, one that does not preach or direct, respecting you for your unique way of Being.
-I believe that everyone has an innate ability, to find their way through most of life's ups and downs, yet sometimes we can be rocked by significant life events, lose direction, confidence and self esteem or simply feel lost, depressed and overwhelmed, wondering just how we have landed ourselves here in this state!
-I see my job as offering different perspectives, to help you find the clearer, calmer waters to a greater understanding and acceptance of yourself, your innermost thoughts and feelings, so you can then make the changes you choose to make, resolve your difficulties and find a new way forward in your life.
+This means that I have an integrated approach to best match your individual needs, one that does not preach or direct, respecting you for your unique way of Being.
+I believe that everyone has an innate ability, to find their way through most of life's ups and downs, yet sometimes we get rocked or set off balance by significant life events, lose direction, confidence and self esteem or simply feel lost, depressed and overwhelmed, wondering just how we have landed ourselves here!
+The pandemic especially has affected us in so many ways leaving us wondering if life will ever be the same again and if not, how will we cope.
+I see my job as offering different perspectives, to help you find the clearer, calmer waters to a greater understanding and acceptance of yourself, your innermost thoughts and feelings, so you can then make some changes to resolve your difficulties and find a new way forward in your life.
 Now that does not necessarily mean big changes, such as separation, divorce or job change, but simply a shift in awareness and attitude that sets you fair for a more positive and happier experience of life.
-And sometimes, that can happen in just one session!

 My specialties include such issues as:

 - Bereavement and loss

 - Affects in adulthood of childhood trauma or abuse

 - relationship issues either at home or at work